xiby/MyLeetcode/README.md

 It's so exciting that my code was accepted at the first submition.
 To solve this problem, I build a integer string to determin whather a character showed up before (to reduce the time complexity ).
 And then, use the sliding window to reduce the time complexity.

 Time Complexity:O(2n)

+## Palindrome Number

+Thought I accepted it, I think my answer is not so perfect. because it is said that when using "Reverse Integer" might overflow, and I didn't solve this problem.
+So, I am confusied.